Hundemeier/sacn/Readme.md

 Currently missing features:
  * discovery messages (receiving and sending)
- * correct stream termination with stream_termination bit (although most devices are not supporting this on the receiver site)

 ## The Internals
 ### Sending
 You can create a new `sACNsender` object and provide the necessary information.
 Then you have to use `start()`.
 This creates a new thread that is responsible for sending out the data.
+Do not forget to `stop()` the thread when finished!.
 If the data is not changed, the same DMX data is send out every second.

 The thread sends out the data every *1/fps* seconds.
 This provides synchronization (the data for all universes is send out the same time) and reduces network traffic even if you give the sender new data more often than the *fps*.
+A simple description would be to say that the data that you give the sACNsender is subsampled by the *fps*.
 You can tweak this *fps* by simply change it when creating the `sACNsender` object.
 ### Receiving
 A very simple solution, as you just create a `sACNreceiver` object and use `start()` a new thread that is running in